-SIR ABDUR RAHMAN (India): Could you give us an idea of how much money has been spent or the Army in 1946-1947?
+SIR ABDUR RAHMAN (India): Could you give us an idea of how much money has been spent on the Army in 1946-1947 ?

 CHAIRMAN: We will come back more fully later in the budget question.

-(India) SIR ABDUR RAHMAN:/ Is there a school of architecture in Palestine?
-SIR MEMRY GURNEY: No Government school.
+SIR ABDUR RAHMAN (India): Is there a school of architecture in Palestine ?

+SIR HENRY GURNEY: No Government school.

-MR. Garcia GRANADOS (Guatemala): How is the police composed?
-SIR CAT GURNEY: The establishment of police is given on Page 3 of the Supplement which gives you all the details.
-Although the actual figure is approximately 4,000, 5,271 is the authorized establishment.
+MR. GARCIA GRANADOS (Guatemala): How is the police composed?

+SIR HENRY GURNEY: The establishment of police is given on Fage 3 of the Supplement which gives you all the details.

+Although the actual figure for British police is approximately 4,000, 5,271 is the authorized establishment.

+/MR. MACGILLIVRAY: The total

-hR.
-HACGILLIVEAY: The total strength on 31 March last was 25,500.
-The total strength of the whole police force on 31 March was 21,500, but that includes temporary additional police as well as the regular force.
+Mr. MACGILLIVRAY: The total strength of the whole police force on 31 March last was 21,500; that figure includes temporary additional police and supernumerary police as well as the regular force.

 SIR HENRY GURNEY: That includes the Jewish settlement police, too.
-They are recruited and are used almost entirely as guards.
+Temporary Additional Police are recruited and a used almost entirely as guards.
 They are given a short training and are used for guard duties only.
-In fact it is rather an exaggeration to term temporary policement part of the police.
+In fact it is rather an exaggeration to term temporary policemen part of the polic

-NR.
-LISICKY (Czechoslovakia): Are they used in their own locality, or elsewhere?
+Mr. LISICKY (Czechoslovakia): Are they used in their ow locality, or elsewhere?

-SIR HENRY GUNNEY: There is no rule about that; they are used either in their home towns or they may be transferred to others.
+Sir Henry GURNEY: There is no rule about that; they are used either in their home towns or they may be transferred to others.

-MR. Carcia GRALADOS (Guatemala): Did you say 21,000 or 31,000?
+Mr. Garcia GRANADOS (Guatemala): Did you say 21,000 or 31,000 ?

-IR.
-LACGILLIVRAY: 21,000.
-(Guatemala)
+Mr. MACGILLIVRAY: 21,000.

-MR. Carcia CRAMADOS:/ How is it that your figures do not correspond with the figures in the Supplement?
+Mr. Garcia GRANADOS (Guatemala): How is it that your figures do not correspond with the figures in the Supplement

-MR. MACGILLIVRAY: The present establishment is 21,000.
-I was talking of the actual strength of the establishment which was provided for in the estimates: it is not recruited up to that strength.
-(Guatemala)
+Mr. MACGILLIVRAY: The Supplement, at Page 3, gives the present establishment.
+I was talking of the actual strength.
+The establishment figures are those for which financial provi is made in the estimates: the Force is not recruited up to that strength.